end-4/dots-hyprland/.config/eww/README.md

 compositors/window managers.
 Features constantly get added and existing ones get improved.

-## 🗃️  Components

-The same daemon runs multiple windows which interact with each other:

 ## ❔ Usage

 To quickly install this config, grab all the files in this directory and put